This post may contain affiliate links. Please read my Disclosure for more info.

-I think most of us are waking up to the fact that our planet is at breaking point, with plastic pollution around the world causing widespread damage to our oceans, habitats and food chains.
+Most of us are waking up to the fact that our planet is at breaking point, with plastic pollution around the world causing widespread damage to our oceans, habitats and food chains.

 So when I found out we had our first Zero Waste shop here in Kent, I had to go down to Canterbury to check it out!

 Unboxed has only been open a few months and is dedicated to using eco-friendly, biodegradable, natural products without all the unnecessary packaging.
-You take your own container, fill it up with as much or as little as you like, print out the label, and pay at the till.
+Simply take your own container, fill it up with as much or as little as you like, print out the label, and pay at the till.

-Unboxed sell everything you need for your store cupboard; cereals, pasta, nuts, seeds, herbs and spices.
+Not only do Unboxed sell everything you need for your store cupboard; cereals, pasta, nuts, seeds, herbs and spices.
 They also stock fruit and veg, fairtrade teas and coffees, even oils and vinegars in small amounts.

-Unboxed makes me think of how shopping must have been in my Grandma’s era, where you knew the shop keeper, and were part of a community.
+Unboxed makes me think of how shopping must have been in my Grandma’s era.
+A time when you knew the shop keeper and the shop was part of a community.
 I don’t really know how and why we ever lost sight of that, and I can see that we are all heading back in that direction.

 If you would like to visit Unboxed in Canterbury, the address is below;